-- Analytical tools to handle a variety of finance and business functions: courses are designed to provide students with an understanding of the relationship between business finance and the economic system in the context of the management decision making process. - Adoption of technology: the appropriate use of technology, new organizational structures, entrepreneurial thinking and international awareness is integrated throughout the program. - Integration of courses at AUS: the Finance curriculum is integrated with other business courses and non-business courses (e.g., Mathematics, Statistics, English, Psychology, Economics). - Critical thinking is developed through an active learning process: the curriculum in Finance helps the students acquire good analytical and communication skills and keep abreast of current economic and political developments. - The required curriculum in Finance provides students with a basic foundation in finance and an exposure to the nature and operations of the financial markets.
-Building upon this foundation, students may expand their knowledge by electing courses in banking, international finance, portfolio management and more.
+- Analytical tools to handle a variety of finance and business functions are developed throughout the program.
+Courses are designed to provide students with an understanding of the relationship between business finance and the economic system in the context of the management decision-making process - The appropriate use of technology, new organizational structures, entrepreneurial thinking and international awareness are integrated into the majority of courses - The finance curriculum is integrated with other business courses and non-business courses such as mathematics, statistics, English, psychology and economics - Critical thinking is developed through an active learning process.
+The curriculum in finance helps the students acquire good analytical and communication skills and keep abreast of current economic and political developments

-- Research findings are integrated into the curriculum: the School of Business and Management encourages scholarly work because it helps the faculty member update his or her knowledge and is incorporated into the classroom. - Existence of working partnerships between academe and practice: the program encourages applied research and business consulting as methods of remaining current and bringing new thought and developing practices to the classroom.
+- The required curriculum in finance provides students with a basic foundation in finance and an exposure to the nature and operations of the financial markets.
+Building upon this foundation, students may expand their knowledge by electing courses in banking, international finance, portfolio management and more - Faculty research findings are integrated into the curriculum.
+The School of Business and Management encourages scholarly work because it helps the faculty member update his or her knowledge and is incorporated into the classroom - The program, with its partnerships in the business world, encourages faculty members to engage in applied research and business consulting as methods of remaining current and bringing new thought and developing practices to the classroom